nickjiang2378/test-time-registers/README.md

 </table>

 ## Evaluation
 Since the test-time registers and register neurons are native to the HuggingFace models above, we recommend using them for evaluation.
-Below we provide the instructions on how to reproduce results from our papers.
+Below we provide the instructions on how to reproduce results from our paper.

 **DINOv2 IN-1k Linear Probe (Tables 1,2):** We use the original [DINOv2 repo](https://github.com/facebookresearch/dinov2) which already provides the set of hyperparameters.
 **OpenCLIP IN-1k Linear Probe (Table 2):** We use the linear probing code from [here](https://github.com/mlfoundations/wise-ft) with a learning rate of 0.01 for 10 epochs.